a-memme/revenue_prediction_imputation/README.md

 *Utilizing imputation (via ARIMA timeseries modelling) in combination with random forest regression to predict daily revenue via BigQuery ML*

 ## Purpose
-In social media advertising, revenue gained via ad servicing can often lag in its calibration, and thus, leave businesses reliant on said revenue streams potentially numerous days behind in tracking/understanding their own performance.
+In social media advertising, revenue gained via ad servicing can often lag in its calibration thus leaving businesses that are reliant on said revenue streams potentially numerous days behind in tracking/understanding their own performance.
 In the extremely agile and fickle environment of online media, a couple of days could become detrimental when considering strategy and overall flexibility needed to stay relevant in the industry, working against a business' ability to gain or even maintain a competitive advantage in the market.

 In the specific case of this analysis, revenue data (and all associated revenue metrics such as eCPM and ad impressions) are lagged by 3 days.
 The current analysis looks to build a flexible and accurate predictive model leveraging imputed revenue metrics (tvv via timeseries forecasting) and other strongly correlated metrics (such as demographic data, viewership data, etc) to predict revenue accurately for the lagged days, thus providing consistent, up-to-date reporting.